-Jen's a mum who's made the switch from disposable to reusable nappies and wants to share how easy it can be to do it too.
+Jen's a mum who's made the switch from disposable nappies to reusables, and discovered it was easier than you think.

 Step-by-Step Guide to Switching to Cloth Nappies

 If you're contemplating switching to reusable nappies but don't know where to begin, let me help.
 I've made the switch and it was easier than I expected.
 I've set out the basics of what you need to know to get started.